novix-sa/cubeplan/docs/index.md

 In general terms, Pyplan is an integrated development environment (IDE) of Python data analytics and data modeling Apps.

 ## Data Analysis and Modeling
-The calculation logic is structured through influence diagrams, a visual representation of the process logic that brings transparency to the app data processes.
+In Pyplan the calculation logic is structured through influence diagrams, a visual representation of the process logic that brings transparency to the app data processes.

 The calculation steps are defined using the most popular Python libraries like: